India rejects U.N. official's criticism of sanitation drive

 The emphasis on building toilets should not “contribute to violating fundamental rights of others, such as those engaged in manual scavenging, or ethnic minorities and people living in remote rural areas,” Léo Heller said in a statement on Friday.

-“Eliminating open defecation is not only about building latrines, but requires adequate methods for behaviour change, and sufficient water supply is a pre-requisite for the sustainable and safe use of adequate, low-cost latrines.”
+“Eliminating open defecation is not only about building latrines, but requires adequate methods for behavior change, and sufficient water supply is a pre-requisite for the sustainable and safe use of adequate, low-cost latrines.”

-The Indian government dismissed Heller’s “sweeping judgements” as “either factually incorrect, based on incomplete information, or grossly misrepresent (ing) the situation”.
+The Indian government dismissed Heller’s “sweeping judgments” as “either factually incorrect, based on incomplete information, or grossly misrepresent (ing) the situation”.

 The campaign fully conforms to human rights principles established by the U.N., it said in a statement, adding that it “strongly rejected his mostly baseless assertions”.